PanicStation.org

 Do not do these things

-• Do not try to travel on a passport you already reported lost/stolen (once reported, it’s cancelled and can’t be used).
+• Do not try to travel on a passport after you have reported it lost or stolen; it is cancelled and is no longer valid for international travel.

-• Do not pay unofficial “fixers” who claim they can get you a passport or visa quickly.
+• Do not pay unofficial “fixers” who claim they can get a passport or visa quickly.

-• Do not book expensive/non-refundable onward travel until the embassy/consulate tells you what they can issue and when you can receive it.
+• Do not book expensive non-refundable onward travel until you know what the embassy or consulate can issue and whether your route will accept it.

-• Do not share passport images or personal data publicly while trying to “recover” it.
+• Do not post passport photos, passport numbers, or personal documents publicly while trying to recover them.

-• Do not hand over original documents to anyone except official embassy/consulate staff or local authorities when required.
+• Do not hand original documents to private strangers.
+Use official embassy, consulate, carrier, hotel, insurer, or local authority routes.

 What to do now